-Agents who are part of an organization will only receive a customer notification when a request is shared with that organization.
+Agents who are part of an organization or a group will only receive a customer notification when a request is shared with that organization or group.
 If the agent is the assignee of the issue, they won't receive any notifications from the project's Jira notification scheme.